Our Disclosure

 Some TFSAs will pay a decent interest rate that is on par with a GIC and higher than a HISA.
 The benefit of using a TFSA (savings account) is it is also completely liquid with no transaction fees.

-You can invest in stocks, bonds, ETFs, GICs, and mutual funds in your TFSA, and they can be started at many financial institutions in Canada.
+Your TFSA allows you to invest in stocks, bonds, ETFs, GICs, and mutual funds.
+It can be opened at many financial institutions in Canada.

 What is a Short-Term Investment